SachielC/NFL-Longevity-Prediction/README.md

 The National Football League (NFL) Combine is an annual event in which those hopeful of one day playing in the NFL get an opportunity to show off their skills to teams ahead of the NFL Draft in hopes of getting selected.
-As part of the NFL Combine, the size of players are measured as well as other physical attributes.1 The Combine measurements our model takes into account are a player’s height (inches), weight (pounds), age (years), arm length (inches), their 40-yard dash time (seconds), vertical jump height (inches), bench press (pounds) and 20-yard shuttle time (seconds).
+As part of the NFL Combine, the size of players are measured as well as other physical attributes (see 1 below for more).
+The Combine measurements our model takes into account are a player’s height (inches), weight (pounds), age (years), arm length (inches), their 40-yard dash time (seconds), vertical jump height (inches), bench press (pounds) and 20-yard shuttle time (seconds).